aws-samples/amazon-sagemaker-secure-mlops/mlops-seed-code/model-build-train/README.md

 ```

 ## Start here
 This is a sample [CodeCommit](https://aws.amazon.com/codecommit/) repository that demonstrates how you can organize your code for an MLOps.
 This code repository is created as part of creating a Project in SageMaker and customized for your specific Data Science environment.
-This model build, train, and validate project uses your follwing Data Science environment settings:
+This model build, train, and validate project uses your following Data Science environment settings:
 - data science VPC, security groups and private subnets
 - all communication is routed via private network via the configured VPC endpoints
 - pre-configured Amazon S3 bucket for `data` and `models`.
 These bucket are encrypted and accessible only via S3 VPC endpoint